BarryWangQwQ/ASRapi/readme.md

-Step 2: In the project root directory, edit "example.py" and
-Modify the third code: ASR's sound file recognition path (sound files are only supported for WAV)
+Step 2: In the project root directory, edit "example.py" and modify the third code: ASR's sound file recognition path (sound files are only supported for WAV)

 Step 3: In the project root directory, execute
 "python example.py"